roschler/livepeer-image-helper-front-end/README.md

-# Plastic Educator Front End
+# Livepeer Image Helper Front End

-This repository contains the code for the web facing pages that are part of the Plastic Educator software pair.
+This repository contains the code for the web facing pages that are part of the Livepeer Image Helper software pair.